 reckoned to him as righteousness” (Romans chapter four).
 They never bothered

-to believe God; they preferred to follow His law, though they didn’t do that
+to believe in God; they preferred to follow His law instead, though they didn’t

 either.
-To the degree that Israel has contradicted its own belief system on
+To the degree that Israel has contradicted its own belief system in

 (220a) Sovereignty